browniefed/lessons/general/instagramSwiper.md

 const maxMovement = maxLength * IMG_WIDTH;
 ```

 For the `back` movement if we are currently at `0` we are at the beginning of the container.
 This means we don't want the back button to appear so we hide it.
-Since this is all being updated live and instant it's a good value to determine visiblity of our buttons off of.
+Since this is all being updated live and instant it's a good value to determine visibility of our buttons off of.

 When clicked the button will then move us to our `currentIndex - 1` over half a second.